 Unfortunately, there hasn’t been any research done on aqua yoga, and there isn’t a lot of awareness about the field within the aquatics or yoga communities.
 Aqua yoga can be described as simply as performing yoga postures while in a pool.
 Most qualified aqua yoga teachers also include best practices from aquatics, and these applied aquatics principles are what differentiates aqua yoga from land yoga.This blending of aquatic principles with yoga philosophy and the full eight limbs of yoga, means that aqua yoga classes are a whole person aquatics experience.
 The whole person focus is what differentiates aqua yoga from other styles of aquatics whether the practitioner has arthritis or not.

 The real power of aqua yoga for arthritis is not in any particular exercise but in the philosophy of yoga.
 Aqua yoga doesn’t necessarily have different stretches, strength exercises, or timing than other aquatic modalities.
 We ask people to do things with their bodies with a different attitude than in aerobics and that has some real benefits for people with arthritis.

 Read the full paper I submitted to the Aquatic Therapy and Rehab Institute on their website.

-For more information about aqua yoga for arthritis, read my companion article on Aqua Yoga for Arthritis Research
+If you like evidence-based practice, read my article on Aqua Yoga for Arthritis Research.

 2 Aquatic Exercise Program for Individuals With Osteoarthritis: Pain, Stiffness, Physical Function, Self-Efficacy